SFN14/Online-notes2/_notes/00 - staging/00 - Initial Notes/Introduction to Computer Science.md

 - In This case quit is an important action.
 Because, what will the computer due if doesn't find the person?
 -
 ## Functions
-- Actions that solve smaller problems
+- Actions that solve smaller problems.
 Ex:
 ```c++
 1 **Pick** up phone book